BA Program English and American Studies

 BA Thesis Guidelines and Prerequisites

 In order to complete your BA in English and American Studies, you need to submit two BA theses.
-For both theses, you need a thesis advisor, who can be any faculty member in the Departments of English and American Studies.
+For both theses, you need a thesis supervisor, who can be any faculty member in the Departments of English and American Studies.

 Courses

 In order to submit your theses, you need to attend the courses VU Bachelor's Thesis I (Compulsory Module 19: Bachelor's Thesis I) and VU Bachelor's Thesis II (Compulsory Module 20: Bachelor's Thesis II).
-Your thesis advisors will forward the grades of your theses to the instructors of these courses.
+Your thesis supervisors will forward the grades of your theses to the instructors of these courses.

 Prerequisites